lino-network/lino-docs/docs/blockchain/validator.md

 ### Become A Validator Candidate

-1. Stake in at least a minimum amount of LS(100,000)
+1. Stake in at least a minimum amount of 100,000 LS
 2. Send a validator candidate registration message to the Lino blockchain

 After becoming a validator candidate, one can receive votes from LS holders and potentially be selected to the Validator Set(see below).